Skip to main content

 A workshop participant examines a phytogram film reel in Shanghai.

-With the support of a Buffett Global Collaboration Grant and two Buffett Undergraduate Research Fellows, filmmaker and anthropologist JP Sniadecki, Professor at Northwestern University’s School of Communication, has launched a cross-cultural initiative exploring sustainable approaches to analog and digital filmmaking called the China-America Reel Ecology Project.
-The project seeks to forge transcultural connections between filmmakers and students at Northwestern University in Evanston, USA and Tongji University in Shanghai, China.
+With the support of the Cyrus Tang Foundation and two Buffett Undergraduate Research Fellows, filmmaker and anthropologist JP Sniadecki, Professor at Northwestern University’s School of Communication, has launched the China-America Reel Ecology Project (CARE), a curricular program and research project that seeks to innovate at the intersection of art practice and ecological thinking as it forges transcultural connections between artists and students at Northwestern University in Evanston, USA and Tongji University in Shanghai, China.

 A Sustainable Vision for Film

 Conventional analog filmmaking relies on chemical processing, which can be toxic to the environment and requires careful disposal.
 Similarly, digital filmmaking depends on precious metals and batteries that damage ecosystems through resource extraction, electronic waste, and pollution from manufacturing.
 Sniadecki and his collaborators set out to explore eco-processing techniques using non-toxic materials like tea, flowers, and vitamin C to develop 16mm film.
-By reviving analog filmmaking in an environmentally friendly way, the project critiques the digital filmmaking standard while fostering artistic expression in local Chinese communities.
+By reviving analog filmmaking in an environmentally friendly way, the project offers an alternative to the digital filmmaking standard while fostering artistic expression in local Chinese communities

 A phytogram film reel hangs from a clothesline during the development process.